osghaffar/osghaffar.github.io/_posts/2018-12-22-Ichimoku-Algo-Trading.md

 ### The Algorithm

-For this tutorial, we aren't going to create an overly complex trading bot; rather it will be super simple and use the most basic Ichimoku signals to trade.
+For this tutorial, we aren't going to create an overly complicated trading bot; rather it will be pretty simple and use the most basic Ichimoku signals to trade.
 The idea is to highlight the simplicity but effectiveness of the indicator and to demonstrate that it can be utilized algorithmically.

 We will be using the basic cross over of Tenkan-sen and Kijun-sen. When the conversion line crosses above the base line, we'll buy, and when the conversion line crosses below the base line, we will sell.

-To close the trades, we have a few options - either we can set a take profit, meaning once we've made a certain amount of money we close the trade automatically, or we can wait until the conversion line crosses the base line back the opposite way.
+To close the trades, we have a couple of options: either we can set a take profit - meaning once we've made a certain amount of money we close the trade automatically - or we can wait until the conversion line crosses the base line back the opposite way.
 Although the take profit may be more economically satisfying, choosing a take profit that maximizes our possible profit would take far too long and require a lot of statistical analysis.
-So, for the sake of brevity and for the sake of demonstrating the indicator, we will simply use the second cross over as our close signal.
+Thus, for the sake of brevity and for the sake of demonstrating the indicator, we will simply use the second cross over as our close signal.

 So, in short, here's the algorithm put together: